 Wedding Invitation Shapes & Sizes

-We’ve broken down the different invite shapes and sizes for you below to help.
+We’ve broken down the different invite shapes and sizes below to help.

 - Tri-Fold: invitations fold into thirds, accordion-style.
 These styles often cost more than the standard invitation.